 In 2004, Mike was a recipient of the National Milken Educator Award.
 This award recognizes and celebrates outstanding teachers.
 In addition to national recognition, recipients receive a $25,000 unrestricted award.

 The What Every Teacher Needs to Know series, which Mike co-authored, was a finalist for the Distinguished Achievement Award, given by the Association of Educational Publishers.

 For fifteen years, Mike taught third, fourth, and fifth grades, first in East Lyme, CT and later in Portsmouth, NH.
 He loved facilitating independent research with his students, was always on the look-out for the next great read-aloud, and loved to find ways to make all learning fun and purposeful from his students’ perspectives.

 Mike has also worked with children in a variety of other settings.
 He was a high school and age-group swim coach.
 He worked with preschool children all through his undergraduate years.
 More recently, he served as a parent helper in a high school science club (where he was nicknamed “Science Dad” by one of the students).

 Mike lives in Durham, NH with his incredible family.
 His wife, Heather, is also an educator and is now focused on pursuing work as a knitting teacher and designer.
-Ethan and Carly are both in high school and are involved in all kinds of cool activities.
+Ethan is now a first year student in college and Carly is a high school senior.
 Together, the family loves to hike and bike, travel to visit family, and spend time with great friends in town.